tahv0/ethereumpaymentbot/README.md

-# etherneumpaymentbot
+# ethereumpaymentbot
-Telegram bot which sends nodification when Account balance changes in blockchain
+Telegram bot which sends notifications when Account balance changes in blockchain